Subordinating Conjunctions

 Condition

-The subordinating conjunctions, as long as, in case, even if, if, providing that, and providing are used to introduce a clause as a condition for the independent clause.
+The subordinating conjunctions as long as, in case, even if, if, providing that, and providing introduce a condition for the independent clause.

 "I'll go with you if you buy me ice cream."

-The independent clause "I'll go with you..." will only happen if the condition is met.
+The clause "if you buy me ice cream" is the dependent clause expressing the condition.
+The independent clause "I'll go with you" will happen only if the condition is met.

 "I'll go with you as long as you buy me ice cream."